urinethrower/gold_regression/README.md

 * Note that coefficient of -0.00021 is actually not a small number as crude stock often comes in millions of kbbl

 ## Resources Used
-* Python library packages: yfinance, sklearn, numpy, pandas, json, seaborn & matplotlib
+* Python library packages: yfinance, sklearn, numpy, pandas, json, statsmodels.api, seaborn & matplotlib
 * API provided by Federal Reserve Economic Data from St. Louis Fed (**FRED**), U.S. Energy Information Administration (**EIA**)
 * Historical price data downloaded from **Yahoo!
 Finance**